servuscms/servus/README.md

 * `site` - the `[site]` section in `_config.toml`
 * `page` - the current page being rendered
 * `data` - any data loaded from YAML files in `_data/`
-* `posts` - a list of all the posts (NB: this is available only for pages, not for the posts themselves)
-* `pages` - a list of all the pages (NB: this is available only for the "extra resources", ie. resources that are neither pages nor posts, like sitemap.xml, for example)

 ### Page variables